chobbledotcom/chobble-shop/pages/products.md

 ---
 # Web & Software Products

 I can help out with much more than the things listed below, but these are the ones that are really easily priced.
-For more complex jobs, [contact me](/contact/).
+For more complex jobs, [contact me](/contact/) or check out [the full services list on my main website](https://chobble.com/services/).